 Students may be dismissed from a sports team at any point during a season due to behavior issues either in the classroom or on the playing surface.
 Notre Dame Academy has a zero-tolerance rule for misconduct (physical violence, inappropriate/abusive language, unsportsman-like behavior, etc).
+At all times we expect our student athletes to be respectful to opponents, referees and their coaches.
 The Principal and Athletic Director hold the right to suspend students and determine the length of the suspension.